 Surrounded by the river in Crane Park, at Whitton near Twickenham, the reserve is a mosaic of woodland, scrub, ditches, ponds and reedbed that has grown up since it stopped being used as an industrial area in the mid-20th century.
 Crane Park Island now provides a home for many important and rare species and is an important place to learn about the River Crane as it flows downstream towards Isleworth.

-At the entrance to the reserve is the Shot Tower, a Grade II listed building formerly used for lead manufacture, that was restored by the Trust in 2004 as a visitor centre.
-It currently opens to the public every Sunday.
+At the entrance to the reserve is the Shot Tower, a Grade II listed building formerly used for lead manufacture.
+It was restored by the Trust in 2004 as a visitor centre, with an exhibition, education rooms and a firth floor viewing area.
+It is currently opens to the public every Sunday.

 Crane Park Island is a multiple Green Flag award winner.